Osimhen scores on Napoli return against Bologna | Goal.com

 Osimhen scores on Napoli return against Bologna

-Victor Osimhen scored on his return from injury to help Napoli secure a 3-1 victory over Bologna in Sunday’s Serie A game.
+Victor Osimhen scored on his return from injury to help Napoli secure a 3-1 victory over Bologna in Sunday’s Serie A match.

 The 22-year-old has been out of action since February 21 when he suffered a head trauma against Atalanta in a league game.